joshlin2201/VibeCatch/README.md

    - Wait for song recognition (5 seconds)
    - Choose a mood-based playlist to add the song
    - View your organized playlists
+   - Use the "Copy" button to copy playlist contents to clipboard

 ## Development